f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab1.rst

 Export/Import a Workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Go to the *LX Workspaces* list, check the box of our workspace and click the *Export* button below the list.
+Go to the *LX Workspaces* list, check the box of our *ilxlab1* workspace and click the *Export* button below the list.
 You will be prompted to download the tgz file to your computer.
 This will save the file to the user’s *Downloads* folder.

 Now click the *Import* button on the top right hand corner of the workspace list.
-On the next window give the imported workspace the name of *ilxlab1\_bak*, select the option *Archive File*, and use the browse button to find the tgz file in the user’s *Downloads* folder.
-When you click the *Import* button you will be taken back to the workspace list and you should see the 2 workspaces now.
+On the next window give the imported workspace the name of *ilxlab1\_restore*, select the option *Archive File*, and use the *Choose File* button to find the tgz file in the user’s *Downloads* folder.
+When you click the *Import* button you will be taken back to the workspace list and you should see the imported workspace now.
 Feel free to navigate into the imported workspace.

+You have concluded lab exercise #1.

 .. |image1| image:: /_static/class2/image2.png
    :width: 3.27850in